We serve clients throughout

 Estate planning may seem overwhelming and daunting, but it’s really a matter of getting your affairs in order.
 Of course, no two estate plans are alike.
 Some individuals may only require a will-based plan, while others may benefit from establishing trusts.
 Regardless of what your needs may be, the best way to plan for your future, protect your interests, and provide for your loved ones is to consult a trustworthy estate planning attorney.

-Suprenant & Beneski, P.C. is a premier estate planning and elder law practice serving clients in Southern Massachusetts, Cape Cod and the Islands.
-Our lead partners, Daniel Suprenant and Michelle Beneski, are certified as elder law attorneys by the National Elder Law Foundation, only 2 of 24 CELA attorneys practicing in Massachusetts.
+Surprenant & Beneski, P.C. is a premier estate planning and elder law practice serving clients in Southern Massachusetts, Cape Cod and the Islands.
+Our lead partners, Daniel Surprenant and Michelle Beneski, are certified as elder law attorneys by the National Elder Law Foundation, only 2 of 24 CELA attorneys practicing in Massachusetts.
 This distinction makes our firm uniquely qualified to handle all of your estate plan.
 When you become our client, you will have peace of mind knowing that your future, your family, and your wealth are in good hands.

 Estate planning can help to achieve a number of important objectives, not the least of which are preserving your wealth, providing for your loved ones, and planning for long-term care.
 Regardless of your financial status or family circumstances, the best way to protect your assets and your legacy is to consult an experienced estate planning attorney.